 Upbeat housing starts data may serve as the catalyst that propels this ETF higher, however, from a technical perspective caution should be exercised as ITB nears the upper boundary of its trading channel [see 5 Important ETF Lessons In Pictures].

-Better-than-expected U.S. GDP may bring back the bulls and bolster stocks higher across the board; in terms of upside, DIA has major resistance at $136 a share.
-A bearish surprise may however encourage more profit taking on Wall Street; in terms of downside, this ETF has immediate support at $133 a share followed by the $130 level.
+Better-than-expected housing data certainly has the potential to re-ignite bullish momentum in ITB; in terms of upside, the next resistance level for this ETF comes in at around $23 a share followed by the $25 level.
+Likewise, disappointing results can disrupt the aura of optimism surrounding the housing market; in terms of downside, this ETF has support near-term support at $21 a share followed by the $20 level.
 As always, investors of all experience levels are advised to use stop-loss orders and practice disciplined profit-taking techniques.

 Follow me on Twitter @SBojinov